Ludwig Weimer: Life and work

 Ludwig Weimer attended the Humanistic Gymnasium in Miltenberg, Bavaria.
-From 1960 to 1968 he studied philosophy, theology and German studies at the Universities of Würzburg and Munich and obtained the theological diploma.
+From 1960 to 1968, he studied philosophy, theology and German studies at the University of Würzburg and LMU Munich and obtained the theological diploma.
 Further studies followed at the Institute for Catechetics and Homiletics in Munich.
-In 1971 he finished his theological dissertation on the subject of "Religion and Revelation by Ernst Bloch" with Heinrich Fries.
-From 1974 to 1979 he habilitated on the systematic topic of "Grace and Freedom" with Joseph Ratzinger at the University of Regensburg.
+In 1971, he finished his theological dissertation on the subject of "Religion and Revelation by Ernst Bloch" with Heinrich Fries.
+From 1974 to 1979, he habilitated on the systematic topic of "Grace and Freedom" with Joseph Ratzinger at the University of Regensburg.

-Since 1968 Weimer is a theologian in the Integrated Community (Integrierte Gemeinde), Munich.
+Since 1968, Weimer is a theologian in the Integrated Community (Integrierte Gemeinde), Munich.
 He was ordained a priest in 1983 and is a member of the "Community of Priests Serving Integrated Communities".
 In his theological work he focused on Jewish-Christian dialogue.

 He is a member of the student group Joseph Ratzinger (Pope Benedict XVI) since its founding in 1978.

 In 2003, Weimer became director of a newly founded Academy for the Theology of the People of God.
 The work of this Academy has been continued since 2009 by the Foundation Chair "Theology of the People of God" at the Pastoral Institute Redemptor Hominis of the Pontifical Lateran University in Rome.
 Weimer was the founding director of this chair.
 He is the main author of the teaching letters for the postgraduate distance learning course, which was offered by the chair from September 2016 in the form of a two-year study program in German and English.